-- (a) Any Practice of a Person that includes seeking information about, consideration of, or use of Criminal History Information is unlawful if: - (1) It has a discriminatory effect under section 11098.18.3; - (2) It constitutes intentional discrimination under section 11098.18.6; - (3) It constitutes a discriminatory statement under section 11098.18.7; or - (4) It relates to information specifically prohibited under section 11098.18.8. - (b) Subject to the requirements in this Article, Persons who choose to seek, consider or use Criminal History Information for decisions or actions covered by the Act may either: - (1) Establish a Practice that uses a "bright line" policy (that is, categorical exclusions that do not consider individualized circumstances); - (2) Establish a Practice that conducts an individualized assessment of an individual's circumstances; or - (3) Establish a Practice that combines a "bright line" policy with an individualized assessment of an individual's circumstances.
+- (a) Any Practice of a Person that includes seeking information about, consideration of, or use of Criminal History Information is unlawful if: - (1) It has a discriminatory effect under Article 4, unless a legally sufficient justification applies under section 11098.18.3; - (2) It constitutes intentional discrimination under section 11098.18.64; - (3) It constitutes a discriminatory statement under section 11098.18.75; or - (4) It relates to information specifically prohibited under section 11098.18.86. - (b) Subject to the requirements in this Article, Persons who choose to seek, consider or use Criminal History Information for decisions or actions covered by the Act may either: - (1) Establish a Practice that uses a "bright line" policy (that is, categorical exclusions that do not consider individualized circumstances);

+- (2) Establish a Practice that conducts an individualized assessment of an individual's circumstances; or - (3) Establish a Practice that combines a "bright line" policy with an individualized assessment of an individual's circumstances.